rapid7/metasploit-framework/documentation/modules/auxiliary/admin/kerberos/forge_ticket.md

 Golden tickets can be forged using a stolen Kerberos `krbtgt` account, using a password hash in NTHASH format.

-For golden ticket attacks the following information is required:
+For golden ticket attacks, the following information is required:

 1. `DOMAIN` - The domain, i.e.`adf3.local`
-2. `DOMAIN_SID` This is the Security Identifier for the system, i.e. `S-1-5-21-1266190811-2419310613-1856291569`
+2. `DOMAIN_SID` - This is the Security Identifier for the system, i.e. `S-1-5-21-1266190811-2419310613-1856291569`
 3. `NTHASH` - The NTHASH for the krbtgt account, i.e. `767400b2c71afa35a5dca216f2389cd9`
-4. `USER` - This username will be stored within the forged ticket, this must be a user that exists in ActiveDirectory
+4. `USER` - This username will be stored within the forged ticket, this must be a user that exists in Active Directory

 One way of extracting the krbtgt account NTHASH is to run the `auxiliary/gather/windows_secrets_dump` module: